RI-SE/smirk/docs/System Requirements Specification.md

 ## 1.4 Intended Audience and Reading Suggestions ##
 ## 1.5 Product Scope ##
 ## 1.6 References ##
+- Ben Abdessalem, Nejati, Briand, and Stifter, 2018.
+Testing Vision-based Control Systems Using Learnable Evolutionary Algorithms, in Proc. of the 40th Int’l.
+Conf. on Software Engineering.
+- Borg, Bronson, Christensson, Olsson, Lennartsson, Sonnsjö, Ebadi, and Karsberg, 2021.
+Exploring the Assessment List for Trustworthy AI in the Context of Advanced Driver-Assistance Systems, In Proc. of the 2nd Workshop on Ethics in Software Engineering Research and Practice.
-- Gauerhof, Lydia, Hawkins, Richard David, Picardi, Chiara et al. (3 more authors) (2020) Assuring the Safety of Machine Learning for Pedestrian Detection at Crossings.
-In: SAFECOMP 2020 (39th International Conference on ComputerSafety, Reliability and Security).
+- Gauerhof, Hawkins, David, Picardi, Paterson, Hagiwara, and Habli, 2020.
+Assuring the Safety of Machine Learning for Pedestrian Detection at Crossings.
+In Proc. of the 39th International Conference on ComputerSafety, Reliability and Security (SAFECOMP).
-- Nair, De La Vara, Sabetzadeh, and Briand.
-[An extended systematic literature review on provision of evidence for safety certification](https://www.sciencedirect.com/science/article/abs/pii/S0950584914000603). *Information and Software Technology*, 56(7), 689-717, 2014.
+- Nair, De La Vara, Sabetzadeh, and Briand, 2014.
+[An extended systematic literature review on provision of evidence for safety certification](https://www.sciencedirect.com/science/article/abs/pii/S0950584914000603). *Information and Software Technology*, 56(7), 689-717.
-- Picardi, Paterson, Hawkins, Calinescu, and Habli.
+- Picardi, Paterson, Hawkins, Calinescu, and Habli, 2020.
 [Assurance Argument Patterns and Processes for Machine Learning in Safety-Related Systems](http://ceur-ws.org/Vol-2560/paper17.pdf).
-In *Proceedings of the Workshop on Artificial Intelligence Safety (SafeAI 2020)*, pp. 23-30, 2020.
+In *Proceedings of the Workshop on Artificial Intelligence Safety (SafeAI 2020)*, pp. 23-30.
 - Thorn, Kimmel, and Chaka, 2018.
 [A Framework for Automated Driving System Testable Cases and Scenarios](https://trid.trb.org/view/1574670), Technical Report DOT HS 812 623, National Highway Traffic Safety Administration.

 # 2 System Description [C] <a name="system_reqts"></a>
+SMIRK is an Open-Source Software (OSS) ML-based ADAS under development.
+It is a research prototype that provides pedestrian emergency braking that adheres to development practices mandated by the candidate standard ISO/PAS 21448.
+To ensure industrial relevance, SMIRK builds on the reference architecture from PeVi, an ADAS studied in previous work (Ben Abdessalem et al., 2018).
+SMIRK uses a radar sensor and a camera to detect pedestrians on collision course and commissions emergency braking.
+The system combines Python source code and a trained DNN for object detection that demosntrates safety-critical driving automation on SAE Level 2.

 ## 2.1 Product Perspective ##
 SMIRK is designed to send a brake signal when a collision with a pedestrian is imminent.
 The figures below show five standard scenarios.
 In the fifth scenario, the pedestrian is stationary on the road.
+Note that SMIRK does not only operate with perpendicular movement, i.e., all angles are within the ODD.

 ![Scenario1](/docs/figures/scenario1.png) <a name="scenario1"></a>
 ![Scenario2](/docs/figures/scenario2.png) <a name="scenario2"></a>